-We had a “shack” in the chicken yard that we prepared as best we could to house the chickens and their peeps because we had to get them out of our garage.
+We had a “shack” in the chicken yard that we prepared as best we could to house the assorted baby birds because we had to get them out of our garage.
 My husband reinforced it to protect them from snakes and drafts, added fresh shavings and a heat lamp.
 Our daughter was nice enough to help me catch birds and we put them in boxes and made several trips back and forth between the garage and shack.
 It was so wonderful to have them relocated and be able to clean out our garage!

 Free at Last

 The geese grew like dinosaurs in comparison to the bantam chicks which didn’t seem to grow at all.
-We decided it was time to open the door of their shack and let them come and go freely in the fenced chicken yard.
+After a few weeks, we decided it was time to open the door of their shack and let them come and go freely in the fenced chicken yard.

 Country Girl Initiation

 The new flock reminded me of the first chickens that we got about ten years earlier.
 Our kids were young and we handled the chicks a lot, so several of them were pretty tame.